tomalrussell/nismod_teaching_kit/docs/lecture_16/Lecture_16.3.md

----
-title: Mini-Lecture 16.3 - Nature-based solutions for erosion and landslide control
+# Mini-Lecture 16.3 - Nature-based solutions for erosion and landslide control
-keywords:
--   Nature-based solutions
--   Natural erosion control
--   Natural landslide control
-authors:
--   Amelie Paszkowski

----

 This mini-lecture provides an overview of how nature-based solutions can be used for erosion and landslides control.
 Case studies are presented to show some of these solutions in practice.

-# Learning objectives
+Learning objectives

 - Obtain a portfolio of nature-based solutions for both erosion and landslide mitigation
 - Appreciate the value of nature-based solutions in addressing the hazards of erosion and landslides.

-# Introduction
+## Introduction

 Climate change is anticipated to make extreme events more common.
 Intense precipitation events can lead to soil erosion and landslides